TYPO3-Documentation/DocsTypo3Org-Homepage/Documentation/Tips/UsingThisSite/Index.rst

 |image next|

-"access key + p": Previous page
+"Access Key + p": Previous Page
 -------------------------------

 Press the "access key + p" or click "Previous" to go to the page that